Option pricing models without probability: a rough paths approach: Pathwise integrals

 A control function generalizes the concept of the length of an interval.
 Common controls are $\control(s,t):=\abs{t-s}$ and, for a continuous path $x$ of finite $p$-variation, $\control(s,t):=\norm[x]_{p\text{-var}, \, [s,t]}^{p}$.
 From these, new controls can be defined by linear combinations $c_1 \control_1 + c_2 \control_2$ with non-negative coefficients $c_1, c_2 \in \R_{\geq 0}$, and by products $\control_{1}^{\gamma_1}\control_{2}^{\gamma_2}$ with exponents $\gamma_1$ and $\gamma_2$ satisfying $\gamma_1 + \gamma_2\geq 1$, see \cite[Exercise 1.9]{FV10mul}.

-Given a partition $\partition$ of $[s,t]\subset \timeWindow$ we may use a control function to measure the mesh-size. \begin{defi} The modulus of continuity of $\control$ on a scale smaller or equal than the meshsize $\abs{\pi}$ is given by
+Given a partition $\partition$ of $[s,t]\subset \timeWindow$ we may use a control function to measure the mesh-size. \begin{defi} The modulus of continuity of $\control$ on a scale smaller or equal than the mesh-size $\abs{\pi}$ is given by

 \end{defi}

 \begin{defi}[``Approximate additivity''] A function $\Xi:\simplex \rightarrow\banachSpace$ is said \emph{\approximatelyAdditive} if \begin{enumerate} \item it is null and right-continuous on the diagonal, i.e. $\Xi_{s,s}$ $ = \lim_{t\downarrow s} \Xi_{s,t}=0$ for all $s$ in $\timeWindow$; \item there exist $\gamma > 1$ and a control function $\control$ such that